- Home

 How employers and supervisors should handle FWA requests based on business needs

-The TG-FWAR will take effect on 1 December 2024.
+The TG-FWAR is in effect since 1 December 2024.

 Explore Flexible Work Arrangements.